-Third party funding such as Veterans Administration Rehabilitation, Division of Vocational Rehabilitation, Worker's Compensation, WDP, and/or foundation funding The student
+- 1. Third party funding such as Veterans Administration Rehabilitation, Division of Vocational Rehabilitation, EMDC, etc... - 2.
+The student

 The percentage of earned Title IV aid may include disbursed and not disbursed funding for which students were eligible prior to the withdrawal from the University.
 If withdrawing students are determined to have been eligible for and earned more aid than was actually disbursed before the official withdrawal date, Beal University will disburse the funds in accordance with federal regulations (see Post Withdrawal Disbursements).